ACDguide/Governance/_sources/concepts/dmp.md

 * long-term storage strategy
 * any other specific requirements that the chosen repository might have, must be addressed.

-As a DMP is documenting and describing your data output as a paper documents and describes your research output, some tips about writing research papers can be applied to DMP, too.
-We collected a few we found online below.
+As a DMP is documenting and describing your data output as a paper documents and describes your research output, some tips about writing research papers can be applied to the DMP too.
+We collected a few found online below.

 :::{admonition} **Tips**
-...Pitfalls include using complicated jargon, including unnecessary details, and writing for your highly specialized colleagues instead of a wider audience. ...<br>
+...Pitfalls include using complicated jargon, including unnecessary details, and writing for your highly specialised colleagues instead of a wider audience. ...<br>
 Only abbreviations firmly established in the field are eligible, … avoiding those which are not broadly used ...<br>
 … when looking for keywords, avoid words with a broad meaning and words already included in the title.<br>
 … you need to include detailed information so a knowledgeable reader can reproduce the experiment.
 However, do not repeat the details of established methods; use References and Supporting Materials to indicate the previously published procedures.<br>